Configuration Wizard

 Step 2: Cover Azimuth

-In this step of the configuration wizard, specify each cover’s azimuth, aka the direction, as an angle from north.
+In this step of the configuration wizard, specify each cover’s azimuth (the direction), as an angle from north.
 This is necessary so that the integration can calculate when the sun is shining on a window.

 There are several online tools available to measure azimuth.
 OpenStreetMap Compass works well, as does SunCalc.
-This website has instructions for both.
+You can find instructions for both on this website.

 Step 4: Tilt Angle Control (Optional)

-In this step of the configuration wizard, you can specify how the title angle of covers with adjustable slats is to be controlled.
+In this step of the configuration wizard, you can specify how the tilt angle of covers with adjustable slats is to be controlled.
 The following options are available:

 Global Tilt Modes for Day and Night